abarker/typped/doc/sphinx_docs/dispatching.rst

 In parsing the full function call the handler defined above uses both the helper function ``match_next`` as well as calls to the lexer and ``recursive_parse``.
-The general rule is that tokens which will appear in the final parse tree, even literal tokens, should always be retrieved with ``recursive_parse``.
-This is because it processes the nodes to adds some extra attributes which are needed by other tree operations.
+Generally, tokens which will appear in the final parse tree, even literal tokens, should be retrieved with ``recursive_parse``.
+That is because it peforms some extra processing the nodes such as setting their actual types.
 Tokens which do not appear in the final parse tree, such as the final closing rpar token of the function arguments, can simply be consumed by ``match_next`` or an explicit call to ``lex.next()`` and discarded.
-(If you must include a directly-consumed token in the tree, it must at least have its ``process_and_check_node`` method called with an overridden type signature to mimic what the handler for literal tokens does.)

 The function defined above could be called as follows: